alisdt/python-beginners/source/functions.rst

 Programmers can deal with some pretty complex and abstract problems, but one sign of a good programmer is that they're lazy.
 They only like to deal with one thing at a time.
-So you need a way to break up problems into smaller, discrete pieces, which lets you focus on just the piece you want to.
+So you need a way to break up problems into smaller, discrete pieces, which lets you focus on just one piece.

-Functions are one way to do this abstraction in Python.
-Let's take ``turtle.reset()`` for example. ``reset`` is a function we call on our ``turtle``, and it is actually an abstraction for a number of steps, namely:
+Functions are one way to do this in Python.
+Let's take ``turtle.reset()`` for example. ``reset`` is a function we call on our ``turtle``, and it performs a number of steps:

 * Erase the drawing board.
-* Set the width and color back to default.
+* Set the pen width and color back to default.
 * Move the turtle back to its initial position.

-But because all the code is contained in the function, we don't have to worry about these details.
-We can simply *call* this function, and know it will do what it says for us.
+But because all the code is contained in the function, we don't have to worry about the details.
+We can simply *call* (i.e. run) the function, and know it will do what it says for us.

-So - how to write your own?
+So - how to write your own function?

 A function can be defined with the ``def`` keyword in Python::